History

 Current state

-The castle has been preserved in the form of a legible ruin, however, it is worth remembering that before the destruction the castle underwent significant early modern transformations.
-Currently, the ruins are organized and restored thanks to the “Association of the medieval architectural heritage of the Nitra – Leustach region”.
-Admission to the castle is free, but after the completion of works, paid tickets may be introduced.
+The castle has been preserved in the form of a stately ruin, but it is worth remembering that before destruction it underwent significant Renaissance and then Baroque transformations, which partially erased its medieval shape, and also expanded it with a third circuit of the defensive wall from the 17th century and early modern buildings in the area of the eastern part of the zwinger from the 15th century.
+Currently, the ruins are undergoing comprehensive architectural and archaeological research, clearing and restoring thanks to the “Association of the Medieval Architectural Heritage of the Nitra-Leustach Region”.
+Admission to the castle area is free, but after the completion of the works, paid tickets may be introduced.

 bibliography: